clinc/oos-eval/README.md

 # oos-eval
 Repository that accompanies [An Evaluation Dataset for Intent Classificationand Out-of-Scope Prediction](https://arxiv.org/abs/1909.02027) (to appear in EMNLP 2019)

+## FAQs
+1. What language is the dataset in?
+- All queries are in English.

+2.

+## Citing

 If you find our dataset useful, please be sure to cite:

 ```